dulithaJayakodige/dulithajayakodige.github.io/README.md

 ![alt text](bacteriatypeprediction.png)

 RandomForestClassifier from sklearn was used to indentify the bacteria type based on their contributions of each ATGC composition.

+pandas; numpy; matplotlib; seaborn; RandomForestClassifier, train_test_split,confusion_matrix,accuracy_score from sklearn

 You can find more information on my notebook [https://www.kaggle.com/code/dulithajayakodige/simple-ml-model-to-predict-bacteria-type/notebook](https://www.kaggle.com/code/dulithajayakodige/simple-ml-model-to-predict-bacteria-type/notebook)